 Testosterone is the main sex hormone produced in men.
 It helps make sperm, and it influences men's sex drive.
 It also helps create facial and body hair, and plays a part in the development of muscles.
 Men make testosterone mainly in their testes, but also in their adrenal glands.

-Women make a much smaller amount in their ovaries, adrenal glands and other body tissues.
+Women make a much smaller amount of testosterone in their ovaries, adrenal glands and other body tissues.
 Some of this breaks down to form a type of oestrogen called oestradiol.

 Some testosterone is found in the blood both of men and women.
 A blood test for testosterone will show how much is in your body.